jakekarnes42/hashable/README.md

 # Hashable
 This is a webservice which stores and serves content based on the content's hash.
+The "big picture" idea is that such a service could store _all of the world's content._

+Instead of storing files and their content locally, the end user would instead upload the content and store its hash.
+Afterwards, the content could be fetched only as needed using the hash.
+Sharing content of arbitrary size would become trivial, since it's so easy to share the 512 bit hash.
+Effectively, all content is compressed to 512 bits and pulled from the service when needed.

+With a cryptographically strong hash of 512 bits, there should be no concern of collisions.
+If the uploaded content has the same hash, then it must be the same content.
+It doesn't matter who uploaded the content since all the bits are the same.
+It should also be practically impossible to guess a valid hash without knowing the content.

+If everyone were to use such a system, all unique content would only need to be stored once.

 **Disclaimer:** This is only a proof of concept.